 - Upload the theme folder on the place.
 You will be prompted to overwrite the existing one, do so.
 You can also select if you want the application to write only the files that appear to have been changed.

 - When all transactions have completed successfully, go to the Dashboard and complete the process with updating the requested plugins.

 2.2.c Via The Hosting Panel’s File Manager

-This method is similar to FTP but it doesn’t require to install an FTP client on your computer.
+This method is similar to FTP but it doesn’t require installing an FTP client on your computer.
 You only need to log in to your hosting account and go to the hosting panel; locate the part of the application that allows for viewing the files of the installation.
-Depending on the type of hosting panel it might be titled as “Files”, “File Explorer” or similar.
+Depending on the type of hosting panel it might be titled “Files”, “File Explorer” or similar.
 You can use it to review the file structure of the hosting space and make changes.

 On most hosting plans this allows for reviewing the part of the disk provided to you for storing the files of the website.
 Hence, you need to locate the public folder.
 Depending on the system you can locate it as “httpdocs”, as the “public_folder” or as something similar.

 - Go to /wp-content/themes/.
 There should be a number of folders inside.

 - Locate and remove the current theme folder (you don’t need to remove the child theme if there is one).
 Don’t keep a copy of the folder or at least, don’t keep it inside /wp-content/themes/.

 - Extract the theme.zip file on the place.
 It should take only a few seconds.
 Last but not least go to the Dashboard and continue with the requested plugins update.

 This last method is a bit more complicated; you will be dealing with the file manager, the hosting panel, you might also need to take care of the file permissions.
 Still, it provides greater control over what is copied and where.